xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [01/2025] Welcome Ning to join my lab as a PhD student!

 [12/2024] I organised the first Exeter Computer Vision Workshop at the University of Exeter.
-This is the first formal activity of the **Exeter Computer Vision Group**.
+This is the first formal activity of the Exeter Computer Vision Group.
 [Exeter CS News (internal only)](https://universityofexeteruk.sharepoint.com/:u:/r/sites/ComputerScienceESE/SitePages/1st-Exeter-Computer-Vision-Workshop!.aspx?csf=1&web=1&e=bZ8QI6)

 [12/2024] I gave a talk titled "Human-Centered Computer Vision: From Unimodality to Multimodality" at the 1st Exeter Computer Vision Workshop, Exeter, UK.

-[12/2024] Invited to give a talk titled "How AI is changing my job" at the Around The World Webinar of the MCAA AI GIG (Marie Curie Alumni Association Artificial Intelligence General Interest Group).
+[12/2024] I gave a talk titled "How AI is changing my job" at the Around The World Webinar of the MCAA AI GIG (Marie Curie Alumni Association Artificial Intelligence General Interest Group).

 [12/2024] I gave a talk titled “Rethinking performance evaluation in image fusion” at the [BMVA Symposium on Image & Video Quality](https://www.bmva.org/meetings/24-12-11-ImageandVideoQualityAssessment.html) in the British Computer Society (BCS), London.